 “We want to educate people in Sulawesi to pay attention to their marvelous rare wildlife, especially those unique species that only occur in their homeland,” says Marcy Summers, director of the Vashon Island-based organization.

-To turn around the anoa’s image from scary to vulnerable, Point Defiance Zoo is supporting the Alliance in an anoa public relations campaign: stickers and billboards that portray these shy creatures as something to be protected, not feared.
-Working with other organizations, the Alliance has handed out over 5,000 stickers depicting an anoa and babirusa over a green map of Sulawesi, with the texts “Save wildlife and forests of Sulawesi’ and “People need forests, forests need wildlife” in the local language.
+To turn around the anoa’s image from scary to vulnerable, Point Defiance Zoo has supported the Alliance in an anoa public relations campaign: stickers and billboards that portray these shy creatures as something to be protected, not feared.
+Working with other organizations, the Alliance in past years handed out over 5,000 stickers depicting an anoa and babirusa over a green map of Sulawesi, with the texts “Save wildlife and forests of Sulawesi’ and “People need forests, forests need wildlife” in the local language.
 (The sticker was actually designed by Vashon artist Sandra Noel.)

-Billboards, supported by the Zoo Society’s Dr. Holly Reed Wildlife Conservation Fund, are coming out soon.
+Billboards, supported by the Zoo Society’s Dr. Holly Reed Wildlife Conservation Fund, complemented the education campaign.